What wastes will be accepted at the Household Waste Sites

 - We reserve the right to check the contents of waste delivered in black bags/refuse sacks.
 Recyclable items must be sorted into the appropriate container on site.

-- Ammonia fridges are subject to completion of Ammonia Disclaimer Form.
+- Ammonia fridges are subject to completion of an Ammonia Disclaimer Form.

 - Trade waste means any waste produced as a result of any commercial activity, e.g. furniture and mattresses (1 per household) from furnished rented properties, office waste, waste from home-based businesses, waste from self-catering accommodation, garden waste generated by paid for gardening services.